garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 ```

 Feel free to contact me and test out this little serverless golang Telegram bot program by vising the <Link className="text-blue-700" to="/contact">Contact Page.</Link>

-I would really love to hear from you.
-Seriously, feel free to send me a message about anything.